Diary Henry Arthur Goddard 1918 - Part 15

 MAI

 11 SAMEDI.
-S. Mamert 131-234

 Grey overcast day, but fine

-march from LAHOUSSYE 12 noon
+Marched from LAHOUSSYE 12 noon

 arrived RIVERY about 4. p.m.
 It is a

-suburb of AMIENS and [[?]] that city
+suburb of AMIENS and like that city

-quite deserted. [[We?]] billeted at the
+quite deserted.
+We billeted at the

 HOSPICE D' AMIENS.
-(HOSPICE SAINT VICTOR)
+(HOSPICE SAINT VICTOR.)

 I have a room in the hospital, evidently

-[[?]] about & post carer [[?]] to
+things about & post cards addressed to

-La Salier Hippolyte.
+La Soeur Hippolyte.

-We look out over deserted amien when
+We look out over deserted Amiens.
+When

 I last passed through the city I little

-thought to resist it under such condition.
+thought to revisit it under such condition.

 Turned in early and had a good night